dylanmooney62/laravel-blog/content/blog/comments.md

 ### Deleting a Comment

-To delete comments the a form is embedded in each comment with a delete button.
-Using the `@can` directive I can display the delete functionality conditionally for each comment.
+To delete comments, a form is embedded in each comment with a delete button.

+Using the **@can** directive I can display the delete functionality conditionally for each comment.

-If user is an admin all the comments will contain a delete button.
+If user is an admin, all the comments will contain a delete button.

-If the user is a guest only the comments they own will contain a delete button.
+If the user is a guest, only the comments they own will contain a delete button.

 ```html
 @can('delete', $comment)